cliburn/sta-663-2016/syllabus.md

 ### Lecture 1: Programming in Python

 - Using Jupyter in Docker
-- Setting up Jupyter on AWS cloud computing platform
+- Setting up account on AWS (Amazon Web Services) cloud computing platform
 - Using `git`: Cloning, pulling, pushing
 - Jupyter: Literate and multi-language programming
 - Python: Data structures and control flow